madetech/data-101/modules/core/Python.md

 $ deactivate
 ```

-Once activated any python commands run in that session will only affect the virtual environment such as package installs and updates.
+Once activated any python commands run in that session will only affect the virtual environment such as package instals and updates.

 ## Pipenv & Poetry